seanmerron/Retirement-Roadmap/README.md

   -  Other investment options can get better returns than whole life.

 Daycare
 -  I know it's not insurance but I want to make sure people know that you may have access to open a FSA account to help pay for daycare costs using pre-tax dollars.
 If you know you'll have daycare expenses in the coming year, plan to open a FSA to help pay for them.
-Check if the FSAs you have access to allow this expense type.
+Check if the FSAs you have access to allow this expense type, it's usually through wageworks.

 Auto
 -  Geico has always been the cheapest during my price shopping.